Mohit01112/datalens/README.md

 streamlit run app.py
 ```

-The application will open at:
+The application will be available at:

 ```text
 http://localhost:8501